 We will also refer to unitaries that can be built by composing these gates as Clifford unitaries.

-for some integers a, b and c.
-Hint: We know that a single S or Hadamard can be brought to this form.
-So you just need to show that when you compose this normal form with an additional S or Hadamard gate that the resulting circuit also be brought to this normal form.
-You probably will want to make a case distinction on the value of b.
+for some integers , and .
+Hint: We know that a single or Hadamard can be brought to this form.
+So you just need to show that when you compose this normal form with an additional or Hadamard gate that the resulting circuit also be brought to this normal form.
+You probably will want to make a case distinction on the value of .

 Definition 5.1.4.
 When two spiders in a ZX-diagram are connected via a Hadamard, we can denote this using a blue dotted line: